bibledit/old/chromeos/readme.txt

 Bibledit is supported on Chrome OS.

-Bibledit for Android can be ported to run on Chrome OS.
-This is easy through ARC Welder.
+Bibledit for Android runs on Chrome OS through ARC Welder.

 More information is here: